Muhammad-Ayyan-no1/CDRCA-animation-dsl/README.md

 A domain-specific language designed to make cartoon creation accessible through high-level scripting while maintaining professional-grade output capabilities.

-## 🎬 What is CDRCA?
+## What is CDRCA?

 CDRCA is a domain-specific language (DSL) that translates simple, time-based animation commands into 3D frames.
 It allows teams to create sophisticated animations using intuitive syntax that automatically handles complex 3D transformations and rendering.

 ### Key Features

-- **🎨 Hand-drawn Style Rendering** - Renders 3D geometry as cartoon-style visuals via THREE.js or external renderers
+- **Hand-drawn Style Rendering** - Renders 3D geometry as cartoon-style visuals via THREE.js or external renderers
-- **⏱️ Time-based Animation System** - Write animations using timing commands like "do that action after this seconds"
+- **Time-based Animation System** - Write animations using timing commands like "do that action after this seconds"
-- **🔧 Modular PROP System** - Define reusable objects, behaviors, and actions
+- **Modular PROP System** - Define reusable objects, behaviors, and actions
-- **🌊 Advanced Simulations** - Planned physics, fluid dynamics, and particle systems with local hosting
+- **Advanced Simulations** - Planned physics, fluid dynamics, and particle systems with local hosting
-- **📱 Multi-platform** - Web-based for basic scenes, Node.js backend for full features
+- **Multi-platform** - Web-based for basic scenes, Node.js backend for full features
-- **🔄 Export Flexibility** - Export to Blender or other 3D software as frame-by-frame object lists
+- **Export Flexibility** - Export to Blender or other 3D software as frame-by-frame object lists

-## 🏗️ How It Works
+## How It Works

 CDRCA files (.cdrca) are parsed and translated to JavaScript, then rendered/tracked by the system at Renderer.js.
 The high-level code you write gets converted into 3D frames with proper morphing and interpolation between keyframes.

-## 📚 DSL Syntax Overview
+## DSL Syntax Overview

 ### Headers and Organization